chevcast/mongoose-simpledb/README.md

         connectionString: 'mongodb:\\localhost',
         // The path to the directory where your models are stored.
         modelsDir: path.join(__dirname, '..', '..', 'dbmodels'),
-        // Whether or not dbwrapper should auto-increment _id's of type Number.
+        // Whether or not simpledb should auto-increment _id's of type Number.
         autoIncrementNumberIds: true,
         // By default print errors to the console.
         error: console.error.bind(console)